adriankumpf/logger-telegram-backend/README.md

 ### Options

-The following options are available:
+The available options are:

 - `:level` - the level to be logged by this backend (either `:debug`, `:info`, `:warning` or `:error`).

-  Note that messages are filtered by the general `:level` configuration for the `:logger` application first.
+  Note that messages are first filtered by the general `:level` configuration for the `:logger` application.

   Default: `nil` (all levels are logged)

-- `:metadata` - the metadata to be included in the telegram message.
-Setting `:metadata` to `:all` gets all metadata.
+- `:metadata` - the metadata to be included in the message.
+Setting `:metadata` to `:all` will get all metadata.
   Default: `[:line, :function, :module, :application, :file]`.

 - `:metadata_filter` - the metadata which is required in order for a message to be logged.